 Life At Home

-Reduce the amount of wasted food… and you won’t have to replace expired goods as frequently.
+and you won’t have to replace expired goods as frequently.
 My wife and I are crazy guilty of forgetting about what is in the refrigerator until it goes bad and has to be thrown away.
 This goes hand-in-hand with planning your meals.
 With strategy, you will both buy and waste less food.

 When you are shopping, take the time to look at the expiration dates, as store employees will often pull the items that are about to expire toward the front, and push the newer stuff toward the back.
 There is no shame in digging, you’re buying it!
 Taking the time to measure and understand portion sizes will also help you waste less food.
 Only prepare what you need, and when you run out… you can always make more.
 No need to prep like you’re feeding a small village!
 You should also utilize your freezer as much as possible, storing leftovers to have on busier nights.
 My family uses a food saver which is great for on-the-go weeknight meals.

-Get a reusable water bottle.
 If you drink a lot of water, which you should because, um, health… you should totally get a reusable bottle.
 Not only will you (again!) be helping the environment, but you’ll be spending way less on water bottles every day.
-Bottles like Sigg will also keep your water colder for much longer.
-The bottles cost about $30, but you could spend that much on plastic in a week so you’ll break even fast.
+Bottles like S’well will also keep your water colder for much longer.
+I’ve forgotten my Swell bottle in my car on a hot day for 8 hours and it was STILL icy cold when I opened it.

 It’s really easy to get guilted into spending more than you can afford around birthdays and holidays.
 Maybe you’re used to spending $50-100 bucks on each family member over Christmas.
 Well, that may not be realistic (or smart) if you are stuck in a financial rut.
 Set a smaller budget for gift spending and don’t go over your limit.
 Your family will (or should) understand.

-How about… Shop LESS.
 Honestly, how much stuff do we really need in life?
 Is it really necessary to have 10 pairs of jeans?
 Are you really unable to manage with say, 4-5 and wash them after a couple of wears?
 Do you really, ACTUALLY need that pair of shoes that looks identical to the two or three pairs you already own?
 Did your 6-month old iPhone 8 Plus REALLY break, or do you really just want that upgrade?
 You get the idea.

 I’ve spent a lot of time living and traveling in third world countries, and it was truly eye-opening to see just how little others manage to live with.
 To many, shopping for anything but the necessities isn’t even an option, let alone a thought.
 Think about what you have and work with it!

-Shop the clearance rack.
 This is one of the best ways you can save more money when shopping.
 Scope out stores that offer awesome sales and clearance deals toward the end of each season.
 Stores like Marshall’s and TJ Maxx often have amazing finds at ridiculously low prices!
 If you take the time to browse, you may find designer items reduced to such low prices that it will feel like you are stealing.